 Only data which have passed thorough quality checks by our expert editorial team are included.
 The information in ICSD is updated biannually.

 To be included in the database, a structure has to be fully characterized, the atomic coordinates have to be either determined or they can be derived from a known structure type, and the composition has to be fully specified.
 A typical entry includes inter alia, the chemical name, formula, unit cell, space group, complete atomic parameters (including atomic displacement parameters if available), site occupation factors, title, authors and literature citation.
-In addition to the published data, many items are added through expert evaluation or are generated by computer programs such as the Wyckoff sequence, molecular formula and weight, ANX formula, mineral group, etc.
+In addition to the published data, many items such as the Wyckoff sequence, molecular formula and weight, ANX formula, mineral group, etc. are added through expert evaluation or generated by computer programs.

 We continuously extract and abstract the original data from over 80 leading scientific journals and more than 1,400 other scientific journals.